 Whether you need a quick 20 minute recipe or you prefer a creamy mac & cheese with a crispy top, either way you’ll get a much healthier version of almost everyone’s favorite comfort food… macaroni and cheese.
 Click here for the recipe. – Jenny Jones

 Easy desserts are my favorite thing and when they’re fast, it’s even better.
 My blondies, made from scratch, are ready in 30 minutes.
 Most other recipes use a stick of butter and sometimes two but I only use 3 tablespoons of butter and they are delicious.
-Of course, the darker the chocolate chips the better for your health so I buy the darkest I can find but I have also made these blondie bars with a 3-ounce bar of 72% chocolate from World Market.
-I just chop it up into small pieces and they become my chocolate chips.
+Of course, the darker the chocolate chips the better for your health so I buy the darkest I can find but I have also made these blondie bars with a 70% chocolate bar.
+I just chop some of it up into pieces and they become my chocolate chunks.

-My favorite nuts for these blondies is pecans but you really must toast them first.
+My favorite nuts for blondies is pecans but you really must toast them first.
 Of all the nuts used in baking, pecans are the most fragrant after they are toasted.
 You can see my video on how to toast nuts under the Videos section.
-I always try to make my desserts as healthy as possible and this one tasted the best with half whole wheat pastry flour and half all purpose flour.
+I always try to make my desserts as healthy as possible and this one works well with half whole wheat pastry flour and half all purpose flour.
 I wasn’t sure what to call them.
-The long name would be “Quick & Easy One Bowl Whole Wheat Chocolate Chip Toasted Pecan Blondies.”
+The long name would be “Quick & Easy One Bowl Chocolate Chunk Toasted Pecan Blondies.”
 Too much?
-Click herefor the recipe. – Jenny Jones
+Click here for the recipe. – Jenny Jones